Dividend Detective - If You Like dividends, you'll LOVE Dividend Detective

 Unlike corporations, where shareholders have no liability for the corporations actions, an MLP is a partnership, and, in theory, all partners are liable for the obligations of the partnership.
 There are limitations on limited partners liabilities, but they are not fully shielded the way corporation shareholders are.
 However, according to a spokesperson for the MLP trade group (see below), in practice, individual unitholders have never been held accountable for an MLP's actions.

-Cancellation, Refund and Privacy Policies
+Cancellation, Refund and Privacy Policies,

-the site dedicated to helping you
+Free site dedicated to making

-become a winning investor.
+you a winning investor.